 – Happy by Julia Michaels –

 It was definitely not me dressing up like a hipster and dancing all night long.
 Taylor Swift made it sound so damn fun.
 It blows my mind.
-She said it was magical.
-Mine felt a little different.

 In less than 24 hours, I will be turning 23.
 It’s the day before my birthday, and I don’t really know.
 I’m kind of experiencing a lot of anxiety.
 I’m just sitting here in my room typing this out, but you know.
 It’s there, like a friend that never leaves you alone when you’ve had enough and want them gone for the day.
 It’s there.